Akuli/jou/vm/README.md

   to get access to a Jou developer's computer.
 Please don't use sha512, because sha512 hashes are ridiculously long, and not really meaningfully more secure than sha256.
-- Place the VMs into subfolders, so that Jou developers can have multiple VMs at the same time without conflicts.
-All subfolders are gitignored.
+- Place the VMs into subdirectories, so that Jou developers can have multiple VMs at the same time without conflicts.
+Make sure that everything goes in the subdirectory, so that a simple `rm -rf vm/name_of_subdirectory` fully deletes the VM.
+All subdirectories are gitignored.
 - Use `cd "$(dirname "$0")"` or similar so that scripts "just work" regardless of current working directory.
 This is convenient when you work on something and you want to check whether something works inside a VM.